Ideasthesia: In normal perception

-Over the past decade, it has been suggested that the Bouba/Kiki phenomenon is a case of ideasthesia.
+Since 2013, it has been suggested that the Bouba/Kiki phenomenon is a case of ideasthesia.
 Most people will agree that the star-shaped object on the left is named Kiki and the round one on the right Bouba.
 It has been assumed that these associations come from direct connections between visual and auditory cortices.
 For example, according to that hypothesis, representations of sharp inflections in the star-shaped object would be physically connected to the representations of sharp inflection in the sound of Kiki.
 However, Gomez et al. have shown that Kiki/Bouba associations are much richer as either word and either image is associated semantically to a number of concepts such as white or black color, feminine vs. masculine, cold vs. hot, and others.
-These sound-shape associations seem to be related through a large overlap between semantic networks of Kiki and star-shape on the one hand, and Bouba and round-shape on the other hand.
+These sound–shape associations seem to be related through a large overlap between semantic networks of Kiki and star-shape on the one hand, and Bouba and round-shape on the other hand.
 For example, both Kiki and star-shape are clever, small, thin and nervous.
 This indicates that behind Kiki-Bouba effect lies a rich semantic network.
 In other words, our sensory experience is largely determined by the meaning that we assign to stimuli.
 Food description and wine tasting is another domain in which ideasthetic association between flavor and other modalities such as shape may play an important role.
 These semantic-like relations play a role in successful marketing; the name of a product should match its other characteristics.

 Implications for development of synesthesia

 The concept of ideasthesia bears implications for understanding how synesthesia develops in children.
 Synesthetic children may associate concrete sensory-like experiences primarily to the abstract concepts that they have otherwise difficulties dealing with.
-Synesthesia may thus be used as a cognitive tool to cope with the abstractness of the learning materials imposed by the educational system — referred to also as a "semantic vacuum hypothesis".
-This hypothesis explains why the most common inducers in synesthesia are graphemes and time units — both relating to the first truly abstract ideas that a child needs to master.
+Synesthesia may thus be used as a cognitive tool to cope with the abstractness of the learning materials imposed by the educational system – referred to also as a "semantic vacuum hypothesis".
+This hypothesis explains why the most common inducers in synesthesia are graphemes and time units – both relating to the first truly abstract ideas that a child needs to master.